samyakpadwekar/Java_backend/Spring boot/Readme.md

 7. Provides a robust, scalable, and flexible architecture for distributed applications

 ### Q.What are some best practices for designing and implementing RESTful APIs in Spring boot? or REST Api best practice?
-1. *Use descriptive and meaningful resource names*:
-- Instead of generic or ambiguous names, choose resource names that accurately represent the entities they represent. (e.g., /api/customers/123 instead of /api/users/123).
+- *Use descriptive and meaningful resource names*: Choose resource names that accurately represent the entities they represent, like /api/customers/123 instead of /api/users/123.
-2. *Use HTTP methods correctly*:
-- Use the appropriate HTTP methods (GET, POST, PUT, DELETE, PATCH, etc.) for different operations.
-3. *Version Your API*:
-- Use versioning to ensure backward compatibility and allow for future enhancements without breaking existing clients.
+- *Version Your API*: Use versioning to ensure backward compatibility and allow for future enhancements without breaking existing clients.
-- Consider using URI versioning (e.g., /api/v1/resource) or request header versioning (e.g., Accept: application/vnd.myapp.v1+json).
-4. *Use HTTP Status Codes Correctly*:
--Use appropriate HTTP status codes to indicate the result of an API request (e.g., 200 for success, 201 for resource creation, 400 for client errors, 500 for server errors).
-5. *Pick your JSON field naming convention (and stick to it)*:
-- JSON standard doesn’t impose a field naming convention, but it’s a best practice to pick one and stick with it.(example : snake_case, camelCase, PascalCase, kekab-Case).
-6. *Document Your API*:
-- Provide comprehensive documentation for your APIs, including endpoint details, request/response examples, and usage guidelines.
+- *Document Your API*: Provide comprehensive documentation for your APIs, including endpoint details, request/response examples, and usage guidelines.
-- SWAGGER/OPENAPI DOCUMENTATION
-- MARKDOWN-BASED DOCUMENTATION (E.G., USING TOOLS LIKE SWAGGER UI OR REDOC)
-7. *Use consistent error messages*:
-- In most cases, HTTP status codes are not enough to explain what went wrong.
-- To help your API consumers, include a structured JSON error message.
-- The response should include the following information-
-- *Error code*: A machine-readable error code that identifies the specific error condition.
-- *Error message*: A human-readable message that provides a detailed explanation of the error.
-- *Error context*: Additional information related to the error, such as the request ID, the request parameters that caused the error, or the field(s) in the request that caused the error.
-- *Error links*: URLs to resources or documentation that provide additional information about the error and how it can be resolved.
-- *Timestamp*: The time when the error occurred.
-8. *Use query parameters for filtering, sorting, and searching*:
-- Query parameters allow you to provide additional information in the URL of an HTTP request to control the response returned by the server.
-- Filter : Returns only relevant result for specific request.
-Example : /users?name={name}
-- Sort : Order result in specific manner.
-Example : /users?sort_by=age
-- Paginate : Divide results into mangeable parts or pages.
-Example : /users?page={page_number}&per_page={results_per_page}
-9. *Implement authentication and authorization*:
-- Secure your APIs by implementing proper authentication and authorization mechanisms.
+- *Implement authentication and authorization:* Secure your APIs by implementing proper authentication and authorization mechanisms, like using API keys or tokens and applying role-based access control (RBAC).
-- USE API KEYS, TOKENS, OR OAUTH 2.0 FOR AUTHENTICATION
-- APPLY ROLE-BASED ACCESS CONTROL (RBAC) FOR AUTHORIZATION
-10. *Do not maintain state*:
-- A REST API should not maintain a state on the server.
-That’s the responsibility of the client.
-- This is important because it allows for the API to be cacheable, scalable, and decoupled from the client.
-- For example, an e-commerce API might use cookies to maintain the state of a shopping cart.
-However, such an approach violates the key principle of RESTful APIs — they need to be stateless.

 **Annotations**

-1. *@RestController*:@RestController is a specialized version of the controller.
-It includes the @Controller and @ResponseBody annotations, and as a result, simplifies the controller implementation.Every request handling method of the controller class automatically serializes return objects into HttpResponse.
-2. *@Controller*:This annotation is used to mark a class as a web request handler.
-It's typically used in combination with annotated handler methods based on the @RequestMapping annotation.
-3. *@ResponseBody*:You can use the @ResponseBody annotation on a method to have the return serialized to the response body through an HttpMessageWriter. @ResponseBody is also supported at the class level, in which case it is inherited by all controller methods.
-4. *@RequestBody*:It is used to bind the HTTP request body to the parameter in the controller method.Used with POST, PUT, and PATCH requests where data is sent in the request body.
-5. *@RequestMapping*:The @RequestMapping annotation is used to map requests to controllers methods.
-It has various attributes to match by URL, HTTP method, request parameters, headers, and media types.
-You can use it at the class level to express shared mappings or at the method level to narrow down to a specific endpoint mapping.
-6. *@GetMapping, @PostMapping, @PutMapping, @DeleteMapping*:These annotations are used to map HTTP requests to specific methods in a controller class.
-They're variations of @RequestMapping with specific HTTP methods.
-7. *@RequestParam*:extract values from the query string. ex. http://localhost:8080/spring-mvc-basics/foos?id=abc -> ID: abc (@GetMapping("/foos"))
-8. *@PathVariable*:extract values from the URI. ex. http://localhost:8080/spring-mvc-basics/foos/abc -> ID: abc (@GetMapping("/foos/{id}"))
+**Web Layer Annotations**
+1. *@RestController*:
+- Combines @Controller and @ResponseBody for simplifying controller implementations.
+- Automatically serializes return objects into HttpResponse.
+2. *@Controller* :
+- Marks a class as a web request handler.
+- Typically used with annotated handler methods (e.g., @RequestMapping).
+3. *@ResponseBody* :
+- Serializes return values of methods to the response body.
+- Can be used at both method and class levels.
+4. *@RequestBody* :
+- Binds the HTTP request body to a method parameter.
+- Commonly used with POST, PUT, and PATCH requests.
+5. *@RequestMapping* :
+- Maps web requests to specific handler methods.
+- Can specify URL patterns, HTTP methods, request parameters, headers, and media types.
+6. *@GetMapping, @PostMapping, @PutMapping, @DeleteMapping, @PatchMapping* :
+- Shortcut annotations for @RequestMapping with specific HTTP methods (GET, POST, PUT, DELETE, PATCH).
+7. *@RequestParam* :
+- Extracts query string parameters from the URL.
+- Example: http://localhost:8080/foos?id=abc -> ID: abc (@GetMapping("/foos"))
+8. *@PathVariable* :
+- Extracts values from the URI path.
+- Example: http://localhost:8080/foos/abc -> ID: abc (@GetMapping("/foos/{id}"))
+9. *@CrossOrigin* :
+- Allows cross-origin requests from specified origins.
+- Can be applied to methods or classes to control CORS policy.
+10. *@ExceptionHandler* :
+- Defines a method to handle exceptions thrown by request handling methods.
+- Can be used at the method level within a @Controller or @RestController.

+**Component and Bean Annotations**
+1. *@Component* :
+- Generic annotation for Spring-managed components.
+- Facilitates auto-detection during classpath scanning.
+2. *@Service* :
+- Specialized @Component for service layer classes.
+- Holds business logic and is auto-registered as a Spring bean.
+3. *@Repository* :
+- Specialized @Component for data access classes.
+- Manages storage, retrieval, and search operations for entities and is auto-registered as a Spring bean.
+4. *@Configuration* :
+- Indicates a class defines one or more Spring beans or configuration methods.
+- Used for setting up Spring application configurations.
+5. *@Bean* :
+- Declares a method as a bean provider within a Spring application context.
+- Allows custom initialization and dependency injection.
+6. *@Primary* :
+- Indicates a primary bean when multiple beans of the same type exist.
+- Used to resolve ambiguity in dependency injection.
+7. *@Scope* :
+- Specifies the scope of a bean (e.g., singleton, prototype).
+- Controls bean instantiation lifecycle.
+8. *@Lazy* :
+- Indicates that a bean should be lazily initialized.
+- Helps improve startup performance by delaying bean creation until needed.

+**Spring Boot Annotations**
+1. *@EnableAutoConfiguration* :
+- Enables Spring Boot's auto-configuration feature.
+- Reduces manual setup by configuring components based on project dependencies.
+2. *@ComponentScan* :
+- Configures package locations for Spring component scanning.
+- Can specify base packages for scanning Spring-managed components.
+3. *@EntityScan* :
+- Specifies where to find entity classes in a Spring application.
+- Useful when entities are not placed in the main application package.
+4. *@SpringBootApplication* :
+- Combines @Configuration, @EnableAutoConfiguration, and @ComponentScan.
+- Marks the main class of a Spring Boot application.
+5. *@SpringBootTest* :
+- Used for testing Spring Boot applications.
+- Configures an application context for integration tests.

+**Data Persistence Annotations**
+1. *@Entity* :
+- Specifies that a class is an entity and is mapped to a database table.
+- Defines a persistent domain object.
+2. *@Table* :
+- Specifies the table in the database associated with an entity.
+- Can customize table name, schema, and unique constraints.
+3. *@Id* :
+- Indicates the primary key of an entity.
+- Used in conjunction with @GeneratedValue for automatic ID generation.
+4. *@GeneratedValue* :
+- Specifies the primary key generation strategy (e.g., AUTO, IDENTITY, SEQUENCE).
+- Automatically generates IDs for primary key fields.
+5. *@Column* :
+- Specifies the mapping between a field and a column in a database table.
+- Can customize column name, data type, and constraints.
+6. *@JoinColumn* :
+- Specifies the foreign key column for a relationship.
+- Used with @ManyToOne, @OneToMany, and other relationship annotations.
+7. *@OneToOne, @OneToMany, @ManyToOne, @ManyToMany* :
+- Define relationships between entities.
+- Specify cardinality and ownership of relationships.
+8. *@Transient* :
+- Indicates that a field should not be persisted to the database.
+- Used for non-persistent fields in an entity class.
+9. *@Embeddable* :
+- Specifies a class whose instances are stored as intrinsic parts of an owning entity.
+- Typically used for composite keys or value types.
+10. *@Embedded* :
+- Specifies that an embeddable class is to be embedded in an entity.
+- Used to include non-entity classes as part of an entity.

+**Validation Annotations**
+1. *@Valid* :
+- Ensures incoming request data is validated against specified constraints.
+- Improves data integrity by automatically checking for validation errors.
+2. *@NotNull, @NotEmpty, @NotBlank* :
+- Ensure that a field is not null, empty, or blank.
+- Used to enforce non-null constraints.
+3. *@Size* :
+- Specifies the size constraints for a field.
+- Ensures a field's value length falls within a specified range.
+4. *@Min, @Max* :
+- Specify the minimum and maximum value constraints for a numeric field.
+- Used for range validation.
+5. *@Pattern* :
+Specifies a regular expression that a field's value must match.
+Used for pattern validation.
+6. *@Email*:
+- Ensures that a field's value is a valid email address.
+- Used for email validation.
+7. *@Past, @Future* :
+- Ensure that a date field's value is in the past or future.
+- Used for date validation.
+8. *@AssertTrue, @AssertFalse* :
+- Ensure that a boolean field's value is true or false.
+- Used for boolean validation.

 ### @.What is the role of the @RequestBody and @ResponseBody annotations?
 - The @RequestBody and @ResponseBody annotations are used to handle data in the request and response of a web service, making it easier to work with data in your Spring applications.
 Let's break down their roles with simple code examples: